NayabShakeel/app.py/README.md

-# app.py
-scientific calculator
 import numpy as np
-import matplotlib.pyplot as plt import sympy as sp import streamlit as st from scipy import stats
+import matplotlib.pyplot as plt import sympy as sp import streamlit as st

+# Function for the scientific calculator
 def scientific_calculator():
     st.title("Scientific Calculator")